harbygarcia8/Course-JavaScript/README.md

 # Course-JavaScript
-This course was made in JavaSrcipt with support from platzi course
+This course was made in JavaSrcipt with support from platzi